2019 Data Management Trends and How They Affect Integration

 Data Warehouse Migration to the Cloud

-During the past few years, Hadoop has been the big trend in data warehousing.
+During the past few years, Hadoop has been the big trend in data warehouses in the cloud.
 Many companies have implemented Hadoop on-premises and are now facing increasing operational costs as well as challenges to integrating with cloud-native solutions.
 The trend of 2019 is for companies to migrate data warehouses to the cloud where they can be operated at a lower cost and with greater performance and scalability.
 As this migration is occurring, many companies are examining their integration strategies and capabilities to evaluate how to bring more SaaS data sources and streaming data from IoT systems into the data warehouse for analysis.

 Data Lake Reboot